lblaabjerg/PhD-thesis/README.md

 # PhD thesis

-This repository contains a pdf of the PhD thesis:

-"Protein variant effect prediction using machine learning"
+This repository contains a pdf of the PhD thesis: "Protein variant effect prediction using machine learning".

 University of Copenhagen, Department of Biology, January 2024.